snavc270/code2_spr2019/WEEK5/README.md

 ## Homework
-1. Create a switch that changes scenes based on input (you can use multiple sketches that you've already programmed)
+1. Create a switch that changes scenes for your character based on input
-//make character that jumps up and down
-2. Create a state machine that changes the behavior of an object based on user input
+2. Create a state machine that changes the behavior of a character with input (i.e. make you character appearance change when they jump)

-//change the scene depending on key presses
+## Challenges
+1. Use a state system to change the behavior of your paddle in your breakaway game (maybe the paddle changes velocity, or gets smaller, or makes the ball move in slow motion)
-3. Create a branch on your git project with a partner.
+2. Create a branch on your git project with a partner.
 Commit a change to this branch

-## Challenges
-1. Use a state system to change the behavior of your paddle in your breakaway game